 We have funded our operations to date primarily from the issuance and sale of our common stock in our IPO and subsequent public follow-on offering, private placements of our equity securities and, to a lesser extent, through debt financings, exercises of our common stock warrants and payments from our customers.
-As of March 31, 2019, we had cash and cash equivalents of \$15.0 million.
+As of June 30, 2019, we had cash and cash equivalents of \$9.7 million, which does not include the proceeds from the Subordinated Note.